Undergraduate Courses

 Why is there immunological polymorphism in animal populations?
 Why do immune systems work as they do?
 This course examines the theories of host-parasite coevolution, including optimal host resource allocation to immune defense in light of parasite counter-strategies, and assesses the empirical evidence by which these theories are tested.
 Students look at the evolutionary ecology of mechanisms used by immune systems to recognize and kill parasites, finding similarities across animal taxa.
 Finally, students will map immune mechanisms onto host phylogenies to understand the order in which different mechanisms arose over evolutionary time.
 A. Graham

-EEB 329 Sensory Ecology Fall
+EEB 329 Sensory Ecology Not offered this Fall

 Sensory ecology investigates how animals extract information from the physical and social environment.
 All animals acquire and use information, but the sensory systems involved vary dramatically.
 Bats echolocate.
 Birds see ultraviolet colors.
 Electric eels shock their prey.
 Spiders communicate chemically.
 How do these processes work, and why did they evolve?
 In this course, we explore the mechanisms and functions of animal communication.
 We first review the different senses, emphasizing physiology and neurobiology.
 We then examine how animals use sensory information in foraging, mate choice, cooperation, anti-predator defense and mimicry.
 M. Stoddard

-EEB 338 Tropical Biology (also LAS 351) Spring STL
+EEB 338 Tropical Biology (also LAS 351) Spring SEL

 This intensive field course, at various sites in Panama, examines the origins, maintenance, and major interactions among elements of the tropical-terrestrial biota.
 Study topics include identification of common orders and families of neotropical organisms; tropical climate and hydrology; biotic interactions; and contemporary and historical factors in shaping tropical landscapes, with emphasis on the Isthmian Landbridge and subsequent floral and faunal interactions.
-Two hours of lecture/discussion, six hours of laboratory, and two hours of data analysis daily.
 Limited to students in the Tropical Ecology Program in Panama.
-Prerequisite: 321.
 Staff

 This intensive field course provides an in-depth introduction to the biology of tropical coral reefs, with an emphasis on reef fish ecology and behavior.
 Students learn to identify fishes, corals, and invertebrates, and learn a variety of field methods including underwater censusing, mapping, videotaping, and the recording of inter-individual interactions.
 Two hours of lecture/discussion, six hours of laboratory, and two hours of data analysis daily.
 Snorkeling in open ocean and walking in wild terrain is common.
 Limited to students in the Tropical Ecology Program in Panama.
-Prerequisite: 321.
 Staff

 EEB 351 Epidemiology: An Ecological and Evolutionary Perspective (also GHP 351) Spring

 This required course for GHP students focuses on the distribution and determinants of disease.
 Diverse methodological approaches for measuring health status, disease occurrence, and the association between risk factors and health outcomes will be presented via classic and contemporary studies of chronic and infectious illness.
 The core underlying ecological and evolutionary drivers of human health will be introduced.
 Emphasis is on causal inference, study design and sampling, bias and confounding, the generalizability of research, health policy and research ethics.
-M. Todd
+J. Metcalf

 How do genes and neural circuits encode behavior?
 How have genes and circuits evolved to generate the incredible diversity of behaviors we see across the animal kingdom?
 This course will explore these questions with emphasis on recent advances in the primary literature.
 Each class will focus on a specific behavior with a lecture introducing what is known about its genetic and neural basis followed by a discussion of a paper that builds on that knowledge to examine how the behavior evolves.
 A major goal of the class will be to learn how to critique contemporary research, generate new hypotheses, and design experiments to test those hypotheses.
 L. McBride